yens5757/kvis/README.md

-# Redis-Like Server
+# KVIS
-This is a simple redis that allows core commands, key expiry, RDB persistence and master-replica synchronization.
+KVIS is a simple key-value storage system inspired by Redis, offering core commands, key expiry, RDB-like persistence, and master-replica synchronization.

 # How to use
 1. Clone/Download this repository (or place the files in a folder).